 Downloading the template .csv file Importing suppliers can be done directly from the menu Settings > Import data, thanks to the file "supplier-import-template.csv" available through the "Download" link.

 From the screen "Import data", select "Suppliers" (1) and click on "Download" (2).

 Opening the template .csv file Once the download is complete, open the file "supplier-import-template.csv" with Google Sheets.
 To learn how to open and save Google Sheets files, we invite you to watch this video:

 Warning: Excel, Numbers an a large majority of spreadsheets are not able to run .csv file in accordance with standards and risk corrupting your file.
 We invite you to systematically use Google Sheet for your imports.

 Understanding the logic behind the template .csv file The .csv file "supplier-import-template.csv" is a template made for importing your suppliers.
 It is at the same time, your model and once customized, your final document.
 Its format cannot be modified.

 The logic behind this document relies on three items.

 Suppliers: Each supplier is represented on a single row and has is own ID (Supplier ID) and Name.

 If you have already created suppliers manually before the import, make sure to use new Names and new Suppliers IDs for your import.

-Tax: In the column "Tax", the data "HST" corresponds to the tax abbreviation that is not to be mixed up with the tax name.
+Tax: In the column "Tax", the data "HST" corresponds to the tax name that is not to be mixed up with the tax abbreviation.